Quality in Careers Standard

-At Batley Girls’ High School we are committed to delivering a valuable careers programme to all our students as soon as they begin their Secondary education.
+At Batley Girls’ High School we are committed to delivering a valuable careers programme to all our young people as soon as they begin their Secondary education.

 This is enhanced by a number of STEM and Sports Careers Events for different year groups which are held throughout the year.

-In its KS3 Case Study of Good Practice, Ofsted highlighted parental involvement as a key factor and illustrated how leaders at Batley Girls’ High School use a range of approaches in Key Stage 3 to drive students’ aspirations for the future.
+In its KS3 Case Study of Good Practice, which you can view below, Ofsted highlighted parental involvement as a key factor and illustrated how leaders at Batley Girls’ High School use a range of approaches in Key Stage 3 to drive students’ aspirations for the future.
 Strategies include early careers education, information, advice and guidance (CEIAG) and a system of ‘graduation’ to enhance motivation to succeed in Key Stage 3 and beyond.

-We have also been awarded the Calderdale & Kirklees Careers Quality Standard, which is a nationally validated local quality award.
-Our careers service is embedded in the wider life of the school and brings relevant action and assistance to each age group.
+We have also been awarded the C+K Careers Quality in Careers Standard.
+This nationally recognised award is one of the highest accolades an organisation can receive for excellence in this area of work.
+Our careers ethos is embedded in the wider life of the school and brings relevant action and assistance to each age group.

-We are in one of five Schools/College in Yorkshire & Humberside to have our CEIAG case study published by Quality in Careers.
+We are in one of ten schools and colleges in Yorkshire and Humberside to have our CEIAG case study published by Quality in Careers, see below.

-The Careers Team is available at lunchtimes in the Careers Hub in the Learning Resource Centre.
-Students are welcome to come along for information, advice and guidance and to use the Careers Library to research ideas.
+You will find the team in the Careers Hub, which is in the Learning Resource Centre.
+Students are welcome to come along at lunchtimes for information, advice and guidance as well as for use of the Careers Library for research purposes.